thanos-io/thanos/docs/quick-tutorial.md

 Thanos integrates with existing Prometheus servers as a [sidecar process](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar#solution), which runs on the same machine or in the same pod as the Prometheus server.

-The purpose of the sidecar is to back up Prometheus's data into an object storage bucket, and give other Thanos components access to the Prometheus metrics via a gRPC API.
+The purpose of the Sidecar is to back up Prometheus's data into an object storage bucket, and give other Thanos components access to the Prometheus metrics via a gRPC API.

 The sidecar makes use of the `reload` Prometheus endpoint.
 Make sure it's enabled with the flag `--web.enable-lifecycle`.